kubevela/kubevela.github.io/versioned_docs/version-v1.4/end-user/components/cloud-services/how-to-use-databases.md

 [Provision an RDS instance with more than one database](./provision-an-RDS-instance-with-more-than-one-database.md)

-- If you want to provision a relational database with SQL file imported, and bootstrap an application which depends on the database
+- If you want to provision a relational database with SQL file imported, and bootstrap an application which depends on the database:

 [Provision a Database and Import a SQL File for initialization](./provision-and-initiate-database.md)